-The responsibilities of the committee and the processes of membership nomination is described in the PRIBOR Oversight Committee Terms of Reference document published at: https://cfbf.cz/pribor/governance-oversight/committee/
+The responsibilities of the Committee and the processes of membership nomination is described in the PRIBOR Oversight Committee Terms of Reference document published at: https://cfbf.cz/pribor/governance-oversight/oversight-committee/

-15.3 An independent external audit of compliance with the benchmark methodology and BMR
+17.3 An independent external audit of compliance with the benchmark methodology and BMR

-The CFBF confirms that an external audit to review and report on CFBF's compliance with the benchmark methodology and BMR will be carried out consistent to BMR as stated in the PRIBOR Code of Conduct.
-The first external audit will be carried out six months after the introduction of the Code of Conduct and subsequently every two years.
+The CFBF confirms that an external audit to review and report on CFBF's compliance with the benchmark methodology and BMR was carried out, consistent to BMR, six months after the initial introduction of the PRIBOR Code of Conduct.
+The next external audit will occur two years after the initial audit.

-The PRIBOR Oversight Committee may require an external audit of a panel bank if dissatisfied with any aspects of its conduct.
-The audit will be conducted within three months of such a request being made and the panel bank will provide all necessary assistance in regards to these enquiries as required by the PRIBOR Code of Conduct.
+The PRIBOR Oversight Committee may require an external audit of a Panel Bank if dissatisfied with any aspects of its conduct.
+The audit will be conducted within three months of such a request being made and the Panel Bank will provide all necessary assistance in regards to these enquiries as required by the PRIBOR Code of Conduct.

-15.4 Contributor systems and controls
+17.4 Contributor systems and controls